-Initial configuration n, step 5 of 6
+nitial configuratio , step 5 of 6

 5. Security

-A master 'admin' user is choose a password for t s created that you can use to log in to the Administration Server and SSH console.
-Please this user.
+A master 'admin' user choose a password for created that you can use to log in to the Administration Server and SSH console.
+Pleas is user.

 Enter Password:

 Confirm Password:

-block remote hosts that including the time spen ances come with a tool pre-installed to help prevent brute-force SSH attacks.
-This will thave made multiple failed connection attempts for a set time.
-The specific parameters, t blocked and the number of permissible failed attempts, can be configured on the unave completed the initial configuration. e this tool now?
+block remote hosts tha including the time sper nces come with a tool pre-installed to help prevent brute-force SSH attacks.
+This will have made multiple failed connection attempts for a set time.
+The specific parameters, blocked and the number of permissible failed attempts, can be configured on the have completed the initial configuration. this tool now?

-☐ Enable SSH Intrusion on Prevention
+Enable SSH Intrus n Prevention

-■ Back Next
+■ Back Next ►